DaniGuardiola/drinkNbuy/README.md

 The app we developed is about buying beer.
 We like beer.

-Uses an early version on Paperkit Material Design Framework, made by Dani Guardiola (me).
+Uses an early version of Paperkit Material Design Framework (under materializer/), made by Dani Guardiola (me).
 Dogfood FTW.

 Demo: coming soon